thindil/nish/README.md

 The shell's offers a very simple API which allows writing its plugins in any programming language.
 The communication between the shell and the plugin are made by standard input and output, where the API calls are sending as command line arguments.
+All arguments for the calls should be enclosed in quotes if they contain spaces.
 The plugin's system will probably change over time especially by adding new API calls.
 The plugins can reside in any location.
 The directory `tools` contains the example plugin `testplugin.sh` written in Bash.

 At this moment, available API calls from the shell: